Sliders (TV series): Third season transitions

-Jerry O'Connell felt the first two seasons went smoothly, but then there was a significant shift in creative direction of the series with the third season, with the Fox network desiring it to be a more action-oriented show than thought-provoking.
+Jerry O'Connell felt the first two seasons went smoothly, but then a significant shift in creative direction of the series happened with the third season, with the Fox network desiring it to be a more action-oriented show than thought-provoking.
 John Rhys-Davies was the first star of the series to leave.
 Rhys-Davies stated in a 2016 interview that he had been critical of how the show was written, calling the concept what "could've been the best show on television", but most of the scripts he had been given were "incomprehensible gibberish" and missed the potential of the concept.
 He cited that Fox had exerted too much control on the scripts as part of the reason for his departure.

-In a 2014 interview at the Toulouse Game Show, Rhys-Davies stated that the inability to get writers that had read science fiction in the first place led to the show's downfall, and their inexperience in the area led to the show often repurposing ideas from other works.
-He said, "We did an episode like Tremors, one like Twister, one like The Night of the Living Dead and even one like Doctor Moreau's Island, using the film's original masks!"
-He found the writers were just "looting" these ideas rather than using these as a tribute, pointing to one episode where Quinn needed to cross an invisible bridge and on approaching the writer about it, discovered he had never seen Indiana Jones and the Last Crusade which Rhys-Davies had starred in and simply used the idea instead of toying with the meta nature of the scene.
+In a 2014 interview at the Toulouse Game Show, Rhys-Davies stated that the inability to get writers who had read science fiction in the first place led to the show's downfall, and their inexperience in the area led to the show often repurposing ideas from other works.
+He said, "We did an episode like Tremors, one like Twister, one like The Night of the Living Dead, and even one like The Island of Doctor Moreau, using the film's original masks!"
+He found the writers were just "looting" these ideas rather than using these as a tribute, pointing to one episode in which Quinn needed to cross an invisible bridge, and on approaching the writer about it, discovered he had never seen Indiana Jones and the Last Crusade, in which Rhys-Davies had starred, and simply used the idea instead of toying with the meta nature of the scene.

-For Rhys-Davies, "the breaking point for me was when I walked in and saw the writers sitting around looking at a DVD of Species which had just been released and saying: 'Look, we could take a bit of that scene there and a bit of that scene there.'"
+For Rhys-Davies, "the breaking point for me was when I walked in and saw the writers sitting around looking at a DVD of Species, which had just been released and saying: 'Look, we could take a bit of that scene there and a bit of that scene there.'"